Kent's Perl Programs

 - The Perl FAQ The Frequently Asked Questions file(s) for Perl (in HTML format).
 Very helpful!

-- Perl for beginners: A Comprehensive Guide to Learning Perl Programming A page geared toward the beginning Perl programmer.
-This site has advice on what books to read, common mistakes and problem solving, other Perl internet resources, and a Perl/CGI tutorial.
+- Perl for beginners: A Comprehensive Guide to Learning Perl Programming A page aimed at the beginning Perl programmer.
+This site has advice on what books to read, /ommon mistakes and problem solving, other Perl internet resources, and a Perl/CGI tutorial.

 - Beginning Perl by Simon Cozens This is a free online book.